 You can.
-In fact, this is where most people will end up putting their wet cardboard.
+This is where most people will end up putting their wet cardboard.
 However, we urge you to avoid this if you absolutely can.

-We know that most people probably do not want to have wet cardboard sticking around their home for weeks on end and this is perfectly understandable.
-However, if you do have space in your home, then please do it.
+We know that most people probably do not want wet cardboard sticking around their homes for weeks, which is perfectly understandable.
+However, if you have space in your home, please do it.

-The last thing that we want to be doing is filling up landfills with something that could be recycled.
-Not only is this going to be bad for the environment where the wet cardboard ends up going, but it is also going to be awful because it ends up increasing the demand for cardboard producers to make more cardboard.
+The last thing we want to do is fill up landfills with something that could be recycled.
+Not only will this be bad for the environment where the wet cardboard ends up going, but it will also be awful because it increases the demand for cardboard producers to make more cardboard.
 This is also awful for the environment.